Fentanyl Overdose: Signs, Prevention & Treatment

 Keep Naloxone on Hand

-Naloxone is currently accessible without a prescription as part of a nationwide initiative aimed at improving its availability.
+Naloxone is currently accessible without a prescription as part of a nationwide initiative to improve its availability.
 Much like how individuals with asthma carry an inhaler for emergencies, having a form of naloxone like Narcan readily available serves as a safety net.
 It can potentially save the lives of loved ones and community members.
 Removing the stigma is important; naloxone is recommended to keep on hand regardless of whether an opioid was prescribed or is being used in other capacities.

 Treatment Options for Fentanyl Overdose